 1 pt 2 pt 3 pt 4 pt 5 pt Team uses one or less sensors on their robot.
-The team uses a r moderate amount o Team used a large amount of sensors (4+).
+The team uses a moderate amount of sensors (2 - 3).
+Team used a large amount of sensors (4+).

 11. Find a sensor on the team's robot or one they mentioned in the question above.
 An example could be an Encoder in the Smart Motor.
 Ask the team to show you where in their code that they use this sensor.
 Is the team able to explain and show you how they used the sensor?